by Cathy Corcoran

 “Where’s your roommate?”
 I ask her.

 “My sister Mary,” she says.
 “Gone to the store.”
-Mary died last year.
+Actually, Mary died last year.
 Margie closes her eyes again.

 We were so happy when Margie woke up after the stroke.
 “A hundred to one odds,” her doctor said.